SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space

 Recall that functions transforming according to the above law are called type-1 fields.
-We will keep the name, but avoid the Dirac notation, keeping the matrix notation instead.
-By concatenating the features row-wise, we find the map, described in the main text as $S_1$, i.e., $S_1(X) = \oplus_{i=1}^N \mathbf{f}^T_i$.\\
+We will keep the name, but use a matrix notation instead of the Dirac notation.
+By concatenating the features column-wise, we find the map, described in the main text as $S$, i.e., $S(RX + \oplus_N T) = \oplus_{i=1}^N Rf_i = RS(X)$.\\